 Difficulty with Empathy

-While often more central to NPD, both disorders can make it hard to fully see another person’s perspective.
+While often more central to NPD, both disorders can make it hard to see another person’s perspective fully.
 In BPD, strong emotions can block awareness of how someone else feels.
 In NPD, empathy may be overshadowed by self-focus.

 Both BPD and NPD can involve frequent anger outbursts.
-For people with BPD, anger is often tied to fear of abandonment.
-For people with NPD, it’s often connected to perceived criticism or rejection.
+For individuals with BPD, anger is often tied to fear of abandonment.
+For those with NPD, it’s usually connected to perceived criticism or rejection.

 Emotional Patterns